REG523 Behavioral and Archival Auditing Research

 - Apply practical skills for efficiently and effectively writing research manuscripts.

-The class will be run in a seminar format on Zoom, comprised totally of class presentations and discussion.
+The class will be run in a seminar format partly in persons and partly on Zoom, comprised totally of class presentations and discussion.

 Good knowledge of Shadish, Cook & Campbell (2002): Cook, T. D., Campbell, D. T., & Shadish, W. (2002).
 Experimental and quasi-experimental designs for generalized causal inference.
 Second Edition.
 Boston: Houghton Mifflin.